Matthew-Hsu/PiPass/README.md

 ## Master Branch Updates
 Please use 'PiPass Update' to receive the following changes that were implemented after PiPass 1.52:

+* PiPass will now accept incorrectly formatted MAC addresses that use dashes instead of colons.
+PiPass will internally convert dashes to colons when dealing with Nintendo Zone MAC addresses and externally make this change for authenticated MAC addresses.
 * PiPass will now check network connectivity.
 If there is a network connectivity issue, PiPass will stop cycling and stop hostapd.
 Once network connectivity has been re-established, PiPass will continue cycling again.
 * 'PiPass Settings' uses JQuery form validation instead of HTML5 form validation.
 * Added 'Time Until Next Zone' progress bar to the dashboard.